Miami Real Estate Developers Target Art Basel Attendees

 Property Markets Group will have a private cocktail party at the 11,000-square-foot sales gallery in downtown Miami for the Waldorf Astoria Residences Miami on Friday evening.
 The invitation-only event will host three wealth management family offices alongside PMG’s partners, according to a spokesperson for the project.

-Bel Invest, the developer of the Diesel-branded condo building in Wynwood that recently launched sales, will have an art exhibit by rapper and art collector Westside Gunn, with artwork by Mariella Angela, on Thursday evening at the project’s sales center.
+Bel Invest, the developer of the Diesel-branded condo building in Wynwood that recently launched sales, will have an art exhibit by rapper and art collector Westside Gunn, with artwork by Mariella Angela and Isaac Pelayo, kicking off with an invite-only on Thursday evening event at the project’s sales center, followed by public viewing through Sunday.

 Moishe Mana, one of the largest private landowners in downtown Miami and Wynwood, is hosting his annual birthday party.
 This year, Mana’s birthday bash is at the old RC Cola Plant at 550 Northwest 24th Street in Wynwood on Saturday night.